 QR codes can be created in Microsoft Outlook 365 for your events, email signature, and meeting requests.

 The QR code will link to additional information about the meeting or signature.
 To create a QR code in Outlook 365, follow these steps:

-- To generate a QR code, open new email -> on the top right side, click on the QR Code icon to access it.
+- To generate a QR code, open a new email -> on the top right side, and click on the QR Code icon to access it.